 Related Post: How to avoid making mistakes in chess

 Mistakes and Fortunes

 Every turn is another problem to solve, another decision to make, and another chance to go wrong.
 We encourage an opponent to err by making their choices difficult.
 Chess is tough.
 There is not always a single right answer.
 Even if there is, it is hard to find.
-We just have to strain our brain the best way we can.
+We just have to strain our brains the best way we can.

 When fortune smiles and the opponent does make a mistake, we must lead the game down the path of opportunity that they have given us.
 We don’t decide on which direction to go.
-We simply follow where there error takes us.
+We simply follow where their error takes us.